Razieleron/Eau-Claire-s-Salon/README.md

 1. Clone this repository.
 2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "HairSalon.Solution/HairSalon".
-3. Create a file called appsettings.json.
+3. Create a file in /HairSalon called appsettings.json.
 In this file, place the following text:

 {
   "ConnectionStrings": {